acmdas/das_fieldstones/morefieldstones2019.md

 Thu, 23 May 2019

 &ldquo;Eckhart had neither the desire to take aught away from the content of Christianity, nor the wish to add anything to it; but he desired to bring forward this content anew in his own way.
 It forms no part of the spiritual needs of a personality such as he was to set up new truths of this or the other kind in the place of old ones.
 Such a personality has grown completely intertwined with the content which it has received from tradition; but it craves to give to this content a new form, a new life.&rdquo;&mdash;Rudolf Steiner, *Mystics of the Renaissance*

+## No Matter
+Sat, 25 May 2019

+&ldquo;But there is one thing that is infinitely more absurd and unpractical than burning a man for his philosophy.
+This is the habit of saying that his philosophy does not matter, and this is done universally in the twentieth century, in the decadence of the great revolutionary period.&rdquo;&mdash;G.K.
+Chesterton, *Heretics*